Addressing mental health disorders & addiction in one cohesive program.

 There are four group modules that each individual is taken through which include:

+Through each of these modules, you will learn skills to better regulate their emotions and to replace dysfunctional coping strategist with more adaptive behaviors.
 A key component of this treatment is maintaining and reviewing a diary card.
 The diary card tracks the severity of urges and your feelings about treatment.
 In the moments where you were unable to utilize effective skills, a behavior chain analysis is conducted to identify how and where more effective coping strategies could have been implemented.

 The trauma track is a trauma-informed, highly individualized treatment program for patients who suffer from PTSD, ASD (Acute Stress Disorder), Complex Trauma, and co-occurring diagnosis of depression, anxiety, and substance abuse.
 Patients will receive extensive treatment services which will include daily process groups, recreation therapy, and individual sessions weekly.
 This track is facilitated by a licensed therapist with certification in trauma work and several years of experience working with patients with complex trauma.